AudriusButkevicius/hotsdraft-overlay/README.md

 ![Example](./example.png)

+This works purely based on screenshots and does not read or modify the games memory, so is a perfectly legal application in terms of Blizzard terms of service.

 Sadly this has only been tested on 4k resolution, but in theory should work on a smaller resolution as well.
 Font sizes might need adjusting.

 ## Pre-requisites